Tudor Court Chiropractic

 Please wear your own face covering to your appointment.
 We have a small stock of type IIR surgical masks that you can buy from us if you do not have a face covering of your own.

-Matt will be wearing full PPE.
-He will be using a new set of non-latex disposable gloves and a disposable apron for every patient.
-He will wear an FFP2 (N95) or FFP3 (N99) face mask and safety glasses for every treatment session.
-In other words, one set for the morning and one set for the afternoon.
+We will be wearing PPE.
+We will be using a new set of non-latex disposable gloves for every patient.
+We will wear a new face mask for every treatment session.
+In other words, one for the morning and one for the afternoon.

 Please try not to touch anything apart from the treatment couch.
-Matt will open all doors for you.
-The less you touch, the lower the risk of infection.
+We will open all doors for you.

-There will be only one chair in the treatment room which will be 2 metres away from Matt’s chair and desk.
+There will be only one chair in the treatment room which will be 2 metres away from our chair and desk.

-If you prefer, Matt can book an appointment for you then & there.
-He will e-mail any advice or exercises to you afterwards.
+If you prefer, we can book an appointment for you then & there.
+We will e-mail any advice or exercises to you afterwards.

-Matt will say goodbye and open the treatment room and front doors for you.
-He will be unable to chat as he will need to clean before the next patient.
-He will be cleaning all surfaces that may have been touched including the treatment couch, desk, computer, mouse, keyboard and door handles after every appointment.
+We will say goodbye and open the treatment room and front doors for you.
+We will be unable to chat as we will need to clean before the next patient.

 Please e-mail us if you have any questions.